UrstrulyBhavana/FashionHive-Modern-Fashion-E-Commerce-Web-App/README.md

 📱 Responsive & Multilingual:

-✔️ The app adapts seamlessly to all screen sizes and is ready for multiple languages.
+✔️ The app adapts seamlessly to all screen sizes.

 ```